ProjectLibertyLabs/gateway/docs/src/Fundamentals/README.md

 Frequency provides a shared global state to make interoperability and user control fundamental to the internet.
 Applications provide unique experiences to their users while accessing the content and graph connections from other applications.
-Just like how the internet is a shared global network, your applications can break out of their artificial boundaries.
+Your application can then interact with this shared global state seamlessly, in the same way that modern networking software allows isolated computers to interact seamlessly over a global network moving past the artificial application boundaries.

 ## User Control with Delegation

 Users are at the core of every application and network.
-Users must maintain ultimate control, but delegation to your application gives you the ability to provide seamless experiences for your users and their data.
+While users must maintain ultimate control, delegation to your application gives you the ability to provide seamless experiences for your users and their data.

 Learn more about Delegation in [Frequency Documentation](https://docs.frequency.xyz/Delegation/).